tallforasmurf/byteplay/about.md

 It returns a generator that yields a `dis.Instruction` object for each bytecode instruction in sequence, with copious information about that instruction.

-This standard module function duplicates and supercedes byteplay3 for purposes of display and study, and can be expected to be maintained promptly and correctly with each new version.
+This standard module feature basically duplicates and supercedes byteplay3 for purposes of bytecode display and study, and can be expected to be maintained promptly and correctly with each new version.

-*Note Two*: The bytecodes defined by the CPython interpreter change in almost every release.
+**Caution**: The bytecodes defined by the CPython interpreter change in almost every release.
 (For example, Python 3.5 introduced new opcodes to deal with functions defined with `async def`, and also split the WITH\_CLEANUP opcode into two, WITH\_CLEANUP\_START and WITH\_CLEANUP\_FINISH.)

-The byteplay3 module loads,
-and exports as global names,
-all the opcodes defined in the standard module `opcode`.
+The byteplay3 module exports as global names, all the opcodes defined in the standard module `opcode`.
-These names will be current with the version of Python that is executing byteplay3.
+These names will automatically be the ones defined in the version of Python that is executing byteplay3.
 However, byteplay3 has some code that depends on specific opcodes, (as may your code) and it may not have been updated for the latest bytecodes.
 Expect the unexpected when changing versions of Python.

-*Note Three*: When you use byteplay3 to modify bytecode or compose new bytecode, your mistakes are likely to crash the CPython interpreter.
+**Caution**: When you use byteplay3 to modify bytecode or compose new bytecode, your mistakes are likely to crash the CPython interpreter.
 CPython assumes that any bytecode was produced in its `compile.c` module, and trusts it implicitly.
-It makes no consistency checks and does not guard against, for example, wrong jump offsets or variable name indexes that are out of range.
+It makes no consistency checks and does not guard against, for example, wrong jump offsets or table indexes that are out of range.
-Your first notification that you produced invalid bytecode is likely to be a segmentation fault in Python.
+The first sign that you produced invalid bytecode is likely to be a segmentation fault in Python.

 ### About Python bytecode ###